Resources

 Sowing Seeds: Trauma Informed Practice for Anyone Working with Children and Young People

-This animation was developed by NHS Education for Scotland, in partnership with the Scottish Government.
+This animation was developed by NHS Education for Scotland (now Public Services Delivery Scotland (PSD Scotland), in partnership with the Scottish Government.
 It is designed to be relevant to all workers within the Scottish workforce who work with children and young people.
 It aims to support staff to understand the impact of trauma and to know how to adapt the way they work to make a positive difference to the lives of children and young people affected by trauma.

 Web: https://vimeo.com/334642616